jeffglover/slobbler/README.md

 - Connects to all players, publishes only the playing one
 - Clears status on pause or player exit
 - Choose emoji based upon player names
   - For fallback players, randomly chooses from a list
 - Only updates Slack status if no status or already playing is set.
 Won't override an existing status.
 Detection based upon the status emoji
-- Filters missing artist info, likely a video on a webpage
+- Configurable required fields (e.g., must have artist and title)
+- Filters, similar format to exceptions, see Advanced config
+- Exceptions to required fields, allow scrobble even when it does not have required fields or filter matches
+  - Choose field and partial text match, along with custom message format and emoji
+    ```yaml
+    exceptions:
+      - field: "title"
+        partial: "Udemy"
+        emoji: ":male-student:"
+        message_format: "Learning: {title}"
+    ```
+    If I'm watching a Udemy course, update status with custom emoji and message

 ## Installation